stnavdeev/stnavdeev.github.io/_pages/publications.md

 with Nadine Ketel, Hessel Oosterbeek, and Bas van der Klaauw

+### The Consequences of Gender Bias in Doctor Decision Making

 ### Does a Cum Laude Degree Matter?

 ## Pre-PhD Publications